CMLKevin/pigeon-banking/README.md

 1. Navigate to the signup page
 2. Enter your Minecraft username and a valid invite code
 3. Create a password
-4. You'll receive 100 Agon and 100 Stoneworks Dollars as a welcome bonus
+4. You'll receive 100 Agon and 100 Game Chips as a welcome bonus

 ### Sending Payments

 1. Go to the "Send" page
 2. Select a recipient from the dropdown
-3. Choose the currency (Agon or Stoneworks Dollar)
+3. Choose the currency (Agon or Game Chips)
 4. Enter the amount and an optional description
 5. Click "Send Payment"